apache/www-site/content/licenses/contributor-agreements.md

 For example, if your full name is Andrew Bernard Charles Dickens, but you wish to be known as Andrew Dickens, enter the latter as your Public name.
-Provide your full name with your given name first and your family name last; you can use a different ordder in your Public name.
+Provide your full name with your given name first and your family name last; you can use a different order in your Public name.

 We do not publish your email address or other contact details.